 Where our website is concerned, we are processing your personal data with your consent if it is required and for other elements of our website we are processing based on the legitimate interest to operate and administer the site.
 Where site security is concerned and the activities through our cookies that enable a secure site, this is administered as a legitimate interest.

-To download some content from our site you are required to complete a form, this is done with your consent.
+To download some content from our site you are required to complete a form, this is done with your consent and in accordance with our terms and conditions.
 We may also get in touch with you either by email and/or phone as a result of the download.

 The recording of phone calls by default on all calls is done as a legitimate interest in protecting both your interests and HS Direct.
 Call recording are used for security, monitoring and training purposes.